 The University of Cincinnati, the first college in the US to offer cooperative education, offers several different co-op models for students with various learning styles.
 Students can participate in a co-op job part-time and still take classes while working.
 They can also gain experience related to their major while working on a single 5-40 hour “gig” project.

-Students who participate in co-op education will likely graduate with some well-rounded educational experience and may have better job prospects as a result.
-Certainly, co-ops aren’t the only way to gain valuable work experience while in college; internship programs and other lower-commitment opportunities are great options.
+Students who participate in co-op education will likely graduate with some well-rounded educational experience having worked in their field, and may have better job prospects as a result.
+Certainly, co-ops aren’t the only way to gain valuable work experience while in college; internship programs and other lower-commitment opportunities are definitely great options.

-Depending on factors like academic major and personal preference, lots of students will benefit from spending all four years of their college education doing coursework.
-But if you’re looking for hands-on experience as a way to master your field, co-op education could be just the ticket.
+Also, depending on factors like academic major and personal preference, lots of students will benefit from spending all four years of their college education doing coursework.
+If you’re looking for hands-on experience as a way to master your field, co-op education could be just the ticket.